-The vast majority of our walks are arranged and published by walking clubs, historical and preservation societies, plus statutory bodies like the parish councils and Forestry Commission.
+The vast majority of our walks are arranged and published by walking clubs, historical and wildlife preservation societies, plus statutory bodies like the parish councils and Forestry Commission.

 This free publication relies only on grants and some income from advertising.

 Any small contributions from walkers would be most gratefully received.

 Please send a cheque (made out to Notts Guided Walks Partnership) to our Treasurer: email Alex for details.